pantheon-systems/update-tool/README.md

 ### Releasing

 To release a new version of the Update Tool, create a new tag at the appropriate version.
-This will trigger the tests to run again.
-Assuming the tests pass, that sends a release dispatch that triggers another GitHub Action to publish the release and upload the `update-tool.phar` to the release.
+This triggers the test workflow; on success, a dispatch event triggers the publish workflow to create a GitHub release and upload the `update-tool.phar` artifact.

 Rebuild [pantheon-systems/docker-updatinator](https://github.com/pantheon-systems/docker-updatinator) to deploy a new version of the tool to the automation processes.

-Alternately, you can use the Composer script `composer release`.

-This will release a stable version of whatever is indicated in the VERSION file. e.g. if VERSION contains `1.0.3-dev`, then version `1.0.3` will be tagged and released, and the VERSION file will be updated to `1.0.4-dev`.
-To release version `1.1.0` instead, manually edit the VERSION file to `1.1.0-dev` and then run `composer release`.
-This requires maintaining the `VERSION` file which historically has not been consistently updated, and simply creating the tag and allowing automation to handle the release is a more straightforward process.